You have no items in your shopping cart.

-Well, you want to make sure that your beard looks great, feels soft, and isn't itchy, right?
+You want to make sure your Beard is Healthy and Looks Great, right?
 That's where beard care products come in.
 Beard Oils and Beard Balms are a necessity.
 Okay, maybe not a necessity.
 But, they sure are the best thing to come along since the invention of the napkin when it comes to your beard.
 They replenish the moisture to your beard and face, making it soft and getting rid of itchiness.
 And, they can make it smell amazing.

 Let's get scientific for a second.
-The beard hairs "wick" the oil away from your skin, causing your face to dry out.
-So in turn, your skin starts to over-produce it's natural oil (sebum) to compensate.
+The beard hairs "wick" the oil away from your skin, causing your face to dry out and itch.
+For some guys, your skin starts to over-produce it's natural oil (sebum) to compensate.
 This over compensation will cause you to have a very oily face at best, and can cause acne at worst.
 How does beard oil help?
 Well, Beard Oils and Beard Balms (especially those that contain Jojoba) condition the beard hair, and moisturize the skin underneath.
 This keeps your face from over-producing sebum.
 It makes your beard soft and more manageable.
 It really is a magic serum.
 As an added benefit, our balms contain wax so they can offer styling hold as well.

 Applying Beard Oil (and/or Beard Balm) is another variable.
 How much do you use?
 Well, you have to determine that.
 The general rule of thumb is pretty simple: If you appear really oily after using it, you're using too much.
 On the flip side, if your beard dries out during the day, you aren't using enough.
 That doesn't necessarily mean you need to use more in one application.
 You may need to apply twice a day instead.
 This is something you'll figure out rather quickly.
 It isn't rocket science, after all.

 If you decide to use beard oil and balm together, that's fine too.
 Just decrease the amount of oil you would normally use.
 Apply your oil first, and then the balm.